Huncho-J/Web3-Wallet-Balance/README.md

 I had simple live-server installed and used the command “live-server” to launch the project from the command prompt

-<h2>All interaction with smart contracts is stored in index.js
+<p>All interaction with smart contracts is stored in index.js
-Contract ABIs are in the ABIs/ folder </h2>
+Contract ABIs are in the ABIs/ folder </p>